zombie6888/multi_stack_navigator/README.md

 ## Route not found functionality

-You can pass route, which will be used, if router can't find route path:
+You can pass route, which is used, when router can't find route path:

 ```dart
 final routeNotFoundPath =